Darialyphia/convex-vue/packages/convex-vue/README.md

 });
 ```

-### Components
+## Components

-Convex-vue exposes some helpers components to use queries.
-This can be useful if you solely need it's data in your component templates
+convex-vue exposes helper components to use queries.
+This can be useful if you solely
+need its data in your component templates.

 ### <ConvexQuery />